 - Our web-based Customer Relationship Management system, Evolutive, provided to us by Alcium Software

-- Contact management systems such as Campaign Monitor to send emails, newsletters, instant messages, social media messages and SMS messages
+- Contact management systems such as HubSpot to send emails, newsletters, instant messages, social media messages and SMS messages

 - Active Profile, to help manage our marketing campaigns

 There are certain other exceptional circumstances in which we may disclose your information to third parties.
 This would be where we believe that the disclosure is: